-- Understanding confidentiality in respect of pupils' health needs. - Designing lessons and activities in a way that allows those with health needs to participate fully and ensuring pupils are not excluded from activities that

-- they wish totake part in without a clear evidence-based reason. - Understanding their role in supporting pupils with health needs and ensuring they attend the required training. - Ensuring they are aware of the needs of their pupils through the appropriate and lawful sharing of the individual pupil's health needs. - Ensuring they are aware of the signs, symptoms and triggers of common lifethreatening medical conditions and know what to do in an emergency. - Keeping parents informed of how their child's health needs are affecting them whilst in the school.
+- Understanding confidentiality in respect of pupils' health needs. - Designing lessons and activities in a way that allows those with health needs to participate fully and ensuring pupils are not excluded from activities that they wish totake part in without a clear evidence-based reason. - Understanding their role in supporting pupils with health needs and ensuring they attend the required training. - Ensuring they are aware of the needs of their pupils through the appropriate and lawful sharing of the individual pupil's health needs. - Ensuring they are aware of the signs, symptoms and triggers of common lifethreatening medical conditions and know what to do in an emergency. - Keeping parents informed of how their child's health needs are affecting them whilst in the school.

-Absences

-- Parents are advised to contact the school on the first day their child is unable to attend due to illness. - Absences due to illness will be authorised unless the school has genuine cause for concern about the authenticity of the illness. - The school will provide support to pupils who are absent from school because of illness for a period of less than 15 school days by liaising with the pupil's parents to arrange schoolwork as soon as the pupil is able to cope with it or part-time education at school.
-The school will give due consideration to which aspects of the curriculum are prioritised in consultation with the pupil, their family and relevant members of staff. - For periods of absence that are expected to last for 15 or more school days, either in one absence or over the course of a school year, the named person with responsibility for pupils with health needs (Family Partnership Worker) will notify the LA, who will take responsibility for the pupil and their education. - Where absences are anticipated or known in advance, the school will liaise with the LA to enable education provision to be provided from the start of the pupil's absence. - For hospital admissions, the appointed named member of staff will liaise with the LA regarding the programme that should be followed while the pupil is in hospital. - The LA will set up a personal education plan (PEP) for the pupil which will allow the school, the LA and the provider of the pupil's education together. - The school will monitor pupil attendance and mark registers to ensure it is clear whether pupil is, or should be, receiving education otherwise than at school. - The school will only remove a pupil who is unable to attend school because of additional health needs from the school roll where: - The pupil has been certified by the school's medical officer as unlikely to be in a fit state of health to attend school, before ceasing to be of compulsory school age; and - Neither the pupil nor their parent has indicated to the school the intention to continue to attend the school, after ceasing to be of compulsory school age. - A pupil unable to attend school because of their health needs will not be removed from the school register without parental consent and certification from the school's medical officer, even if the LA has become responsible for the pupil's education.
+Absences of pupils with health needs

+- The LA will set up a personal education plan (PEP) for the pupil which will allow the school, the LA and the provider of the pupil's education together. - The school will monitor pupil attendance and mark registers to ensure it is clear whether pupil is, or should be, receiving education otherwise than at school. - The school will only remove a pupil who is unable to attend school because of additional health needs from the school roll where:

+the pupil has been certified by the school medical officer as unlikely to be in a fit state of health to attend school, before ceasing to be of compulsory school age, and;

+neither the pupil nor their parent has indicated to the school the intention to continue to attend the school, after ceasing to be of compulsory school age.

+A pupil unable to attend school because of their health needs will not be removed from the school register without parental consent and certification from the headteacher even if the LA has become responsible for the pupil's education.